Development

 * Path to local files.

-* Local and third party JS libraries.
+* Local and third-party JS libraries.

-* Local and third party CCS stylesheets.
+* Local and third-party CSS stylesheets.

 | Key | Type | Description |

-| --------------------------- | ----------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |
+| --------------------------- | ----------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |

 | name | String | Name of the page |

-| keywords | Comma-separated strings | This is added in a `<meta>` tag to the HTML document's `<head>`. |
+| keywords | Comma-separated strings | Added in a `<meta>` tag within the HTML document's `<head>`. |

-| description | String | This is added to the HTML document's `<head>` tag within a `<meta>` tag. |
+| description | String | Added to the HTML document's `<head>` within a `<meta>` tag. |

 | static\_paths | List of strings | Paths to folders containing local files. |

-| js\_libraries | List of sets | It references local JS files.
+| js\_libraries | List of sets | References local JS files.
 These files are included with a `<script>` tag in the HTML document's `<head>`. |

-| js\_thirdparty\_libraries | List of sets | It references CDN-based JS libraries.
+| js\_thirdparty\_libraries | List of sets | References CDN-based JS libraries.
 These files are included with a `<script>` tag in the HTML document's `<head>`. |

-| css\_libraries | List of sets | It references local CSS stylesheets.
+| css\_libraries | List of sets | References local CSS stylesheets.
 These files are included with a `<link rel="stylesheet">` tag in the HTML document's `<head>`. |

-| css\_thirdparty\_libraries | List of sets | It references CDN-based CSS stylesheets.
+| css\_thirdparty\_libraries | List of sets | References CDN-based CSS stylesheets.
 These files are included with a `<link rel="stylesheet">` tag in the HTML document's `<head>`. |

-| link\_libraries | List of sets | It references local resources.
+| link\_libraries | List of sets | References local resources.
 These files are included with a [`<link>`](https://www.w3schools.com/tags/tag_link.asp) tag in the HTML document's `<head>`. |

-| link\_thirdparty\_libraries | List of sets | It references external resources.
+| link\_thirdparty\_libraries | List of sets | References external resources.
 These files are included with a [`<link>`](https://www.w3schools.com/tags/tag_link.asp) tag in the HTML document's `<head>`. |

 With that in mind, a manifest file looks like this: